Physicians for a Healthy California

 PHC also supports future physicians through its Medical Student Community Leadership Grant Program (MSCLGP).
 Established in 2001, the MSCLGP has awarded over 200 grants to support medical student projects that enhance the wellbeing of California’s communities.

 PHC launched the Network of Ethnic Physician Organizations (NEPO) in 2002 to identify strategies for building the capacity of ethnic physician organizations to reduce health disparities and improve access to health care for their communities through increased collaboration with community organizations and policy advocacy in both the public sector and within organized medicine, and address diversity in the healthcare workforce and cultural competency.
-PHC hosts an annual NEPO Summit and has convened ethnic physicians to work together to develop a joint agenda to impact healthcare in California.
+PHC hosts an annual Health Equity Leadership Summit and has convened ethnic physicians to work together to develop a joint agenda to impact healthcare in California.

 PHC has grown into one of California’s leading advocates for improved community health.
 Our programs continue to improve public health, provide clinical practice support and improvement, and address the social determinants of health and access to care.